-- Operate and be based in the Carterton District and deliver benefits to Carterton District residents - local entities (local grant fund) - Organisations that may be based outside of the Wairarapa (regional entities) or outside of Carterton must evidence that they deliver services in the Carterton District or that services delivered benefit the District. - Community grants governed by this framework are not available to the following: - Political parties - Schools\ - Internal applicants, including projects, programmes, or facilities managed by Council or its employees - Other local authorities, government agencies, or public sector entities. - \ Schools may be eligible to apply for funding for projects that fall outside the core curriculum, such as communitybased or extra-curricular initiatives and at the degression of the Community grants committee.
+- Operate and be based in the Carterton District and deliver benefits to Carterton District residents local entities (local grant fund) - Organisations that may be based outside of the Wairarapa (regional entities) must evidence that they deliver services in the Carterton District or that services delivered benefit the District. - Community grants governed by this framework are not available to the following: - · Political parties - · Schools - Internal applicants, including projects, programmes, or facilities managed by Council or its employees - Other local authorities, government agencies, or public sector entities. - Schools may be eligible to apply for funding for projects that fall outside the core curriculum, such as community-based or extra-curricular initiatives and at the degression of the Community grants committee.